Author: Jay Smith

 JS: Who (or what) has influenced you most?

-FN: There’s a couple of guys that I looked up to while I was younger and was getting serious in the hobby.
-One was Don Lowe who was a good friend of my father’s, and the other was Ivan Kristensen.
-While younger, I would watch these guys fly and dream about being as good as they were.
-To this day, they’re both great close friends.
+FN: There are a couple of guys whom I looked up to when I was younger as I got serious about the hobby.
+One was Don Lowe, who was a good friend of my father’s, and the other was Ivan Kristensen.
+When I was younger I would watch these guys fly and dream about being as good as they were.
+To this day, they’re both great, close friends.

-JS: What advice would you give someone looking to turn their hobby into a career?
+JS: What advice would you give someone looking to turn his or her hobby into a career?

 FN: Most importantly, you’ll need to have the passion to do it.
 Most people think that it’s a dream job to be in the hobby, and regarding certain aspects, it’s true.
-But, it is a business and with it comes the normal business decisions which affect yourself as well as others.
+But it is a business, and with it comes the normal business decisions that affect you as well as others.

-Decide what you’re looking for with your decision, and keep in mind it’s not always what you’re interests are in that may lead to a good business decisions.
+Decide what you’re looking for with your decision, and keep in mind it’s not always what you’re personally interested in that may lead to good business decisions.
 What you may find exciting may not always be “mainstream.”